Lillie Langtry: Thoroughbred racing

 For nearly a decade, from 1882 to 1891, Langtry had a relationship with an American, Frederick Gebhard, described as a young clubman, sportsman, horse owner, and admirer of feminine beauty, both on and off the stage.
 Gebhard's wealth was inherited; his maternal grandfather Thomas E. Davis was one of the wealthiest New York real estate owners of the period.
 His paternal grandfather, Dutchman Frederick Gebhard, came to New York in 1800 and developed a mercantile business that expanded into banking and railroad stocks.
 Gebhard's father died when he was 5 years old and his mother died when he was about 10.
 He and his sister, Isabelle, were raised by a guardian, paternal uncle William H Gebhard.

 With Gebhard, Langtry became involved in horse racing.
 In 1885, she and Gebhard brought a stable of American horses to race in England.
 On 13 August 1888, Langtry and Gebhard travelled in her private carriage attached to an Erie Railroad express train bound for Chicago.
 Another railcar was transporting 17 of their horses when it derailed at Shohola, Pennsylvania, at 1:40 am.
 Rolling down an 80 ft embankment, it burst into flames.
 One person died in the fire, along with Gebhard's champion runner Eole and 14 racehorses belonging to him and Langtry.
-Two horses survived the wreck, including St. Saviour, full brother to Eole.
-He was named for St. Saviour's Church in Jersey.
-This was where Langtry's father had been rector and where she chose to be buried at her death.
+Two horses survived the wreck, including St Saviour, full brother to Eole.
+He was named for St Saviour's Church in Jersey, where Langtry's father had been rector and where she chose to be buried.
 Despite speculation, Langtry and Gebhard never married.
 In 1895, he married Lulu Morris of Baltimore; they divorced in 1901.
 In 1905 he married Marie Wilson; he died in 1910.

 In 1889, Langtry met "an eccentric young bachelor, with vast estates in Scotland, a large breeding stud, a racing stable, and more money than he knew what to do with": this was George Alexander Baird or Squire Abington, as he came to be known.
 He inherited wealth from his grandfather, who with seven of his sons, had developed and prospered from coal and iron workings.
 Baird's father had died when he was a young boy, leaving him a fortune in trust.
 In addition, he inherited the estates of two wealthy uncles who had died childless.

-Langtry and Baird met at a race course when he gave her a betting tip and the stake money to place on the horse.
+Langtry and Baird met at a racecourse when he gave her a betting tip and the stake money to place on the horse.
 The horse won and, at a later luncheon party, Baird also offered her the gift of a horse named Milford.
 She at first demurred, but others at the table advised her to accept, as this horse was a very fine prospect.
 The horse won several races under Langtry's colours; he was registered to "Mr Jersey" (women were excluded from registering horses at this time).
 Langtry became involved in a relationship with Baird, from 1891 until his death in March 1893.